wwuck/keyrings.envvars/README.rst

 -------

-Distributed under the terms of the `MIT license`_, *Keyrings.Envvars* is free and open source software.
+Distributed under the terms of the `MIT license`_, *keyrings.envvars* is free and open source software.

 Issues